xtream1101/humblebundle-downloader/README.md

 ## Instructions

 ### 1. Getting cookies
 First thing to do is get your account cookies.
-This can be done by getting a browser extension that lest you see or export your cookies.
+This can be done by getting a browser extension that lets you see or export your cookies.

 - **Method 1 (recommended)**
     - Get the value of the cookie called `_simpleauth_sess` and pass that value using `-s "COOKIE_VALUE"`